 It doesn’t seem an issue now but it’s not respecting the rights of the women.
 This has to be changed.
 This is how criminal activities start.
 When the first man must have molested the young girl child, we said the same thing — it’s alright nothing happens.
 When the first man must have forced her wife to terminate the pregnancy, we must have said — it’s alright nothing happens.

 We need to change this IT’S ALRIGHT, NOTHING HAPPENS attitude.
 We also need to change the THIS IS NOT THE REAL PROBLEM attitude.

 Everything matters, everything small leads to something big in the future.

-Neither I am, saying that I am 100% right, nor I am saying that you may be calling your daughter beta deliberately, but I feel it’s time to rethink our habits and change some of them for the betterment of our children.
+Neither I’m, saying that I’m 100% right, nor I’m saying that you may be calling your daughter beta deliberately, but I feel it’s time to rethink our habits and change some of them for the betterment of our children.

-For God’s sake, please don’t call your daughter beta if you don’t have the courage to call your son beti.
+For God’s sake, please don’t call your daughter beta if you don’t dare to call your son beti.